rehype-pretty/rehype-pretty-code/docs/src/getting-started.md

 };
 ```

-Now, use the following CSS to display the variable colors — if a space is found
+Now, use the following CSS to display the variable colors â€” if a space is found
 in the theme name, then CSS variable keys based on the object are available
 ([more info](https://shiki.style/guide/dual-themes#light-dark-dual-themes)):